Phase 1 (2017-2021)

 A01: Integration of linguistic resources in highly diverse urban settings: Stretching the limits of variability

-• Acceptibility Ratings Classifiers [Download]
+• Acceptibility ratings classifiers [Download]

 A02: Grammatical processing and syntactic change